b74cky/ansible-playbooks/apacheUbuntu1804/README.md

 Requirements
 ------------

-An Ubuntu 18.04 machine should be created.
+- An Ubuntu 18.04 machine should be created
-Have a remote non-root user on the instance to own the Apache files (should be specified in `app_user` variable)
+- Have a remote non-root user on the instance to own the Apache files (should be specified in `app_user` variable)

 Role Variables
 --------------